 - Dead Rising 2 has an example of this after beating Carl Schiff.
 After beating him, Chuck takes a package of Zombrex from his mailbag, explaining that he needs it for his daughter.
 The mortally-wounded Carl signs for it himself, then arms his last mailbomb for a very special delivery.

-- In Fire Emblem: Radiant Dawn (10), all three levels leading up to the last level have bosses like this; of course, they all fight tooth-and-nail before that point.
+- In Fire Emblem: Radiant Dawn, the last three out of four levels leading up to the last level have bosses like this; of course, they all fight tooth-and-nail before that point.

 - Shadar's final act after being defeated in Ni no Kuni is to sever the link between himself and his soul mate Oliver so that his soul mate will not die with him.